pureconfig/pureconfig/modules/yaml/README.md

 # YAML module for PureConfig

 Adds support to PureConfig for reading YAML files as configurations.
-The module uses the [SnakeYAML](https://bitbucket.org/asomov/snakeyaml) to parse YAML documents and reuses the existing PureConfig structure of `ConfigReader`s and hints to read configurations to domain objects without boilerplate.
+The module uses [SnakeYAML](https://bitbucket.org/asomov/snakeyaml) to parse YAML documents and reuses the existing PureConfig structure of `ConfigReader`s and hints to read configurations to domain objects without boilerplate.

 ## Add pureconfig-yaml to your project